openversity/openversity.github.io/docs/rust/basic_concepts.md

 * Functions are defined in rust using keyword `fn`
 * `fn main()` is the entry point of a rust program
 * functions can be defined any where in the program
-* function take parameters and can return values
+* function body block has statements and expressions
 * return type is specified using arrow **`->`**
     ```rust
     fn main() {